-In 2015, the world celebrates soil: the United Nations has proclaimed it the International Year of Soils.
+In 2015, the world celebrated soil: the United Nations proclaimed it the International Year of Soils.

 Soil is perhaps the least understood—and therefore least considered—part of gardening.
 And yet soil is, next to water, the most precious resource that a gardener has.
-That's why we're devoting not one, but two issues of Smart Gardener to the subject (May and October).
-In this edition, we'll talk about soil in general; in October, we'll focus on preparing soil for the following year.
+In this edition of Smart Gardener, we'll talk about soil in general.

 Louise Egerton-Warburton, Ph.D., tests soil out on the Chicago Botanic Garden's Dixon Prairie.